What to see in India’s Spiti Valley – Wild Voyager Blog

 The picturesque Spiti Valley in India

-This cold desert in Himachal Pradesh is barren and rugged yet satisfies all your wanderlust needs.
+This cold desert in Himachal Pradesh is barren and rugged, yet it satisfies all your wanderlust needs.
 The valley is picturesque with its natural beauty and lively culture.

-Spiti Valley is also called ‘Little Tibet’ as Buddhism has a main influence in the valley.
-There are stark similarities found between the Buddhist culture and the region around the valley.
-Thus, aside from quaint villages, serene landscapes, and fascinating valleys, you are also in for a treat to experience the beautiful culture in Spiti.
+People also call Spiti Valley ‘Little Tibet’ due to the significant influence of Buddhism in the valley.
+There are stark similarities between the Buddhist culture and the region around the valley.
+Thus, aside from quaint villages, serene landscapes, and fascinating valleys, you are also in for a treat when you experience the beautiful culture of Spiti.

 And if its pristine beauty wasn’t enough to impress you, there are several adventurous activities such as biking, mountaineering, and trekking available.